Getting Started

 Core Concepts

-- Backrest Repository: A configuration set that defines:
+Backrest Repository: A configuration set in Backrest that defines:

 - Where your backup data is stored